SinisterSpatula/RetroflagGpiGuides/LakkaGeneralGuides.md

 Keep in mind that not all Bluetooth controllers will pair easily - the later revisions of DualShock 4 are particularly notorious for this.
 So if Lakka doesn't pick up the controller you need or is unable to pair it, you might want to look into using a different gamepad entirely.

 One more thing: in case you need to prioritize your external gamepad over the GPi's on-board buttons, set the former as player 1's device and the latter (known as `Xbox 360 Controller`) as player 2's.
 This way, Lakka will set GPi's own buttons to the P1 spot when no controllers are connected, but use them for P2 otherwise.
+If you want to have a local multiplayer session and, say, get two Bluetooth controllers working with Lakka, move the GPi's input to P3 or even further.

 ### Decluttering the UI